 Do you often come across Arabic speakers, but do not know any common Arabic greeting besides saying hello?
 In this blog post, you will learn some fantastic greetings in Arabic to get the conversation going.

 Not knowing how to say hello in Arabic can be a big issue if you’re in an Arabic-speaking country.
 I went to various gulf countries to explore Arabic culture, but I refused to learn the language because it didn’t seem to be necessary.

 I knew the most common way of greetings in Arabic, including “waʿalaykum as salām” or saying “ahlan wa sahlan”, but these do not help you escape from situations of awkward silence.

 After having a negative encounter with a native speaker due to my lack of understanding, I learned my lesson.
-I started practicing every verbal greeting in Arabic, which helped me learn Arabic quicker.
+I started practicing every verbal greeting in Arabic, which helped me learn Arabic more quicker.
 Now that I have completed my journey of understanding every common greeting, I want to educate other people on this topic.

 This is the simplest greeting used to say Hello In Arabic.
-It is a very polite greeting, soft to say and it has a neutral touch.
+It is a very polite greeting in Arabic, soft to say, and has a neutral touch.
 This can be used for anyone at any time of the day.
 It is usually said by putting hands around the back accompanied by a small kiss on the cheeks saying “أهلاً” “Ahlan”.

 Traditionally, men are supposed to kiss men and ladies are supposed to kiss ladies but this also depends on the relationship the people have.
 Its reply is “اهلا بك” (Ahlan bik) for men. and “اهلا بكم ” (Ahlan biki) for women.